xiao7737/concurrentMap/README.md

 ```
 ### Usage
 ```
-    cm := CreateConcurrentMap(32)
+    // Init map (recommend to take a alias) cm := concurrentMap.CreateConcurrentMap(32)

-    // Add or Update for map
+    // add or update for map
     cm.Set(ConvertStr("hello"), "go")

     // get kv from map